expo/expo/docs/pages/build-reference/troubleshooting.md

 `[stderr] Note: Recompile with -Xlint:deprecation for details.` ]} />

 While you may or may not be interested in following up on that warning, it is not the cause of your failed build.
-So how do you know which logs are truly responsible?
-If you are building a bare project, you will already be good at this.
-If you are building a [managed project](/introduction/managed-vs-bare.md), it may be tricky because you don't directly interact with the native code, only write JavaScript.

 A good path forward is to **determine if the build failed due to a native or JavaScript error**.
 When your build fails due to a JavaScript build error, you will usually see something like this: